SLOPING & UNEVEN FLOORS

 Causes of Sloping Floors

 What are the causes of sloping and uneven floors?
-There are many factors that need to be checked out before determining the cause of sloping and uneven floors.
+There are many factors that need to be checked out before determining the cause of uneven and sloping floors.
 The most common causes are due to the following:

 - Foundation problems